-- 1.B Successfully collaborate within a intercultural team - 3.B Propose creative solutions within an organization - 5.B Construct expert knowledge from cutting-edge information - 5.C Employ state-of-the-art management techniques - 6.A Thoroughly examine a complex business situation - 6.B Synthesize multifaceted information from various sources across different functional fields - 1.A Demonstrate an international mindset
+- 1.A Demonstrate an international mindset - 1.B Successfully collaborate within a intercultural team - 3.B Propose creative solutions within an organization - 6.A Thoroughly examine a complex business situation - 6.B Synthesize multifaceted information from various sources across different functional fields - 5.C Employ state-of-the-art management techniques - 5.B Construct expert knowledge from cutting-edge information

-The course will be divided into 4 half-days.
-The first half-day will be devoted to the presentation of Geopolitics through a lecture (key concepts, authors).
-During the second half-day, students will be asked to analyze a past conflict using informations that will be given and explained in class.
-This case study will present the method of analyzing a conflict: collecting data, context, key players, evolution, etc. The following half-day will be devoted to feedback from the case study and to reflect on bias in analysis (and their consequences) and the difficulty of distinguishing facts from lies, opinions, contradictory information.
-Finally, examples of companies facing geopolitical situations will be presented to the students, in an interactive way, on the last day.
+After a presentation of Geopolitics, the students will be asked to analyze a recent conflict, in class.
+This case study will present the method of analyzing a conflict: collecting data, context, key players, evolution, etc. A feedback from the case study will then be conducted with the students, it will allow them to reflect on bias in analysis (and their consequences) and the difficulty of selecting information.
+Finally, examples of companies facing geopolitical situations will be presented to the students, in an interactive way.

 Assessment / Feedback

 Rated element 1 2 3 4 5 6 7 8 9 10 11 12 13 14

-Type of test End of term exam Group project
+Type of test End of term exam Group project Participation

 Nb of hours if written exam 3.0

-2nd session true Coefficient 60.0 40.0
+2nd session true

+Coefficient 50.0 40.0 10.0